 If you expect to successfully equip your salespeople with quality b2b sales leads, you need to know what, exactly, a qualified lead looks like.
 There are two different stages in the qualification process, Marketing & Sales.

 Marketing Qualified Lead (MQL): They check all of the boxes that marketing is responsible for in order for sales to take a sincere interest.
 For example, they'll be the right persona, you'll know their industry and company name, and they'll have exhibited behavior that indicates they are interested in your services (ie, downloaded a MOFU or BOFU content offer, or submitted a contact form).

-Sales Qualified Lead (SQL): They're more qualified that MQLs, because they often require interacting with sales to fill in the blanks.
-They could include budget amount, a relevant need, and/or a timeline for achieving their goals.
+Sales Qualified Lead (SQL): They're more qualified than MQLs because they often require interacting with sales to fill in the blanks.
+They could include the budget amount, a relevant need, and/or a timeline for achieving their goals.

 This information will feed the rules that automate lead distribution, and elevate them when they are the most receptive to hearing from your company.

 4 - Deal stage and entrance criteria evaluation